dancmeyers/ansible-macos/README.md

 - Load InfiniteFunSpace mTLS cert into Firefox (and keychain if Chrome wanted)
 - Set 'Base' dynamic iTerm2 profile as default

+Set the following iTerm2 options, which don't appear to be in the profile (maybe in the plist?):
+- Appearance > Tabs > Show tab bar even when there is only one tab

 ## Start/log in to apps

 - Docker